-- If you currently take a blood thinner for another health condition, ask your surgeon or family physician when you should stop taking it. - The morning of your surgery, take only the medications you have been instructed to take by the pre-admission testing nurse, including beta-blockers, with a small sip of water. - If you are taking a GLP1 (Ozempic, Mounjaro, Zepbound, etc.) stop them one week prior to surgery.
+- If you currently take a blood thinner for another health condition, ask your surgeon or family physician when you should stop taking it. - The morning of your surgery, take only the medications you have been instructed to take by the pre-admission testing nurse, including beta-blockers, with a small sip of water. - If you currently take Glucophage (Metformin) for diabetes, stop taking it 48 hours before surgery.